 As you look through this website, you will get a snapshot of the Vicksburg Community Schools.
 We invite you, also, to visit our schools in person, talk with us, and become part of the Vicksburg Community Schools Family.

-Friday, June 6, 2014 will become a full day of school for students and staff.
+Friday, June 6, 2014, will be a full day of school for students and staff.

-Monday and Tuesday, June 9th and 10th will also be full days for students and staff.
+Monday, June 9, 2014, will also be a full day for students and staff.

-Should future school cancellations or delays require additional days of school, we will add days as necessary to meet state requirements.
+Should future school cancellations require additional days of school, we will add days as necessary.
 Any added days will follow the same format, with the last day of school being a half day for students.

 The Vicksburg Education Association will be offering summer scholarships for all students, elementary through high school, in the Vicksburg Community Schools.
 The scholarships are available for many activities such as sports camps, art classes, swimming lessons, tennis lessons, science class, computer classes, and many more.